- First-Day Attendance

 |Poor||D+||1.33 (Law only)|

 Grade Point Average

-Florida State University reports three types grade point averages (GPAs) on the transcript, 1) term (or FSU Cumulative) GPA, 2) transfer credit, 3) combined overall.
+Florida State University reports three types of grade point averages (GPAs) on the transcript, 1) term (or FSU Cumulative) GPA; 2) transfer credit; 3) combined overall.
 Quality points are assigned for each semester hour as listed above.
 In computation of the required grade point average for retention and conferral of a degree, the total number of quality points is divided by the total number of semester hours for which letter grades are received.
 A student will not be allowed additional credit in subsequent attempts unless the course is specifically designated as repeatable to allow additional credit.
 Repeatable courses may be taken to a maximum number of times or hours as spelled out in the course description.
 Course enrollment beyond these limits may not be counted towards the student's earned credit hours.
 Should a student enroll in a non-repeatable course, the quality points associated with the subsequent enrollment will be calculated into the FSU cumulative GPA.

 All regulations tied to a specific grade average should be interpreted to mean the numerical average associated with that specific grade.
 Hence, the required "'C' average or better" on all General Education courses is interpreted as "2.0 average or better."